canonical/pebble/README.md

         # the period, and must not be zero.
 Default is "3s".
         timeout: <duration>

-        # (Optional) Number of times the check must in a row to be considered
+        # (Optional) Number of times in a row the check must error to be
+        # considered a failure (which triggers the on-check-failure action).
-        # failing and to trigger the on-check-failure action.
-Default 3.
+        # Default 3.
         failures: <failure threshold>

-        # Type-specific check configuration is below.
-Note that one (and only
-        # one) of the "http", "tcp", or "exec" objects must be specified.

         # Configures an HTTP check, which is successful if a GET to the
         # specified URL returns a 20x status code.
+        #
+        # Only one of "http", "tcp", or "exec" may be specified.
         http:
             # (Required) URL to fetch, for example "https://example.com/foo".
             url: <full URL>